Zoom

 1) Sending an invitation in Outlook

-• The Zoom Outlook Plugin can be installed on Windows computers under the university’s centralised maintenance via the Software Center.
-The plugin is installed on the toolbar of the e-mail and the calendar.
-The plugin is very useful if you are planning to use Zoom regularly.
+You can install the Zoom Outlook Plugin, available from the Software Center, on Windows computers that are centrally managed by the University.
+The plugin is installed on the toolbar of your email and calendar.
+The plugin is very useful if you use Zoom regularly.

-You can schedule a meeting or start a meeting by clicking on the icon.
+You can schedule a meeting or start a meeting by selecting the relevant icon (Schedule a Meeting or Start Instant Meeting).

 2) Sending an invitation from OWA

-• Open the OWA calendar and click New event.
+• Open the OWA calendar and select New event.

-• Click the three dots to open the menu and click Get Add-ins.
+• Select the three dots to open the menu and then select Get Add-ins.

 • Close the installation window.